collinbarrett/collinbarrett.github.io/_posts/2016-02-03-decentraleyes-block-cdn-tracking.md

 ## An Analogy

-Let’s say that, for some reason, every time you make a purchase at a retail store, you had to report to a single universal organization to let them know who you are, where you are, and what you purchased.
+Let's say that, for some reason, every time you make a purchase at a retail store, you had to report to a single universal organization to let them know who you are, where you are, and what you purchased.
 This team, in return, provides you with a convenient and virtually free payment protocol to use in any retail store that you want.
 That organization and their advertising partners then have the ability to profile your shopping habits to better market to